Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Throughout your stay, you are surrounded by postcard vistas.
+Throughout your stay, you will be surrounded by postcard-perfect vistas.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Milan Malpensa Airport will be provided for your departing flight.
+After an included breakfast this morning, complimentary transportation to Milan Malpensa Airport will be provided.
+The drive takes approximately 1 hour and 30 minutes, depending on traffic, for your departing flight.

 Included Meals: Breakfast